davidrhoden/davidrhoden-basic-netlify/notes/notes-oct-14-2021.md

 </div>

 I thought "Small Victories" was one of the best Lemon Twigs songs, then I heard this version of "The Fire".
-The singer is embarrassing to watch, I don't know what say about his posture, but also he's GREAT.
+The singer is embarrassing to watch, I don't know what to say about his posture, but also he's GREAT.
 Both guitar players tear it up (as does the rest of the band).
 I hardly ever see anything like this.

 "The Fire" starts at 4:10 but I don't recommend skipping.